Spurdog, Spiny Dogfish, Dogfish, Rock Salmon or Flake

 Fish type - White round fish

 Spurdog is a long-lived, slow-growing, and late-maturing species and therefore particularly vulnerable to fishing mortality.
 The North East Atlantic stock is now considered to be depleted.
-Targeted fisheries for the species have effectively been outlawed as there is Zero TAC for the species in 2013 and 2014.
-Bycatch in non-target fisheries is still thought to be a problem and must be minimised to avoid stock collapse.
+Targeted fisheries for the species have effectively been outlawed as there is Zero TAC for the species in 2015 and 2016.
+Bycatch in non-target fisheries is still thought to be a problem and must be minimised to allow the stock to rebuild.
 The species is assessed as Critically Endangered in the North East Atlantic by IUCN and has been recently added to the OSPAR list of threatened and/or declining species and habitats.
-Avoid Eating.

 Spurdog (spiny dogfish, dogfish, rock salmon or flake) are sharks.
 In the North Atlantic female dogfish grow to a maximum total length of 110-124cm, males 83-100cm.
 In the Northwest Atlantic spurdog mature at around 60cms total length and at an age of 6 years for males and at around 75cms, at an age of 12 years for females.
 In the Northeast Atlantic females are reported to mature slightly larger and older at 83cm total length and 15 years.
 Gestation or pregnancy lasts between 18 and 22 months, one of the longest recorded for any vertebrate, and they give birth to live young.
 The fecundity of spurdog increases with length, and females of 100-120cm produce a higher number of pups (10-21) than those females below this length.
 Spurdog forms size and sex specific schools.